-Keep reading to find out how to make it.
+Keep reading to find out how to make this easy breakfast bowl recipe.

-If you have a couple of minutes and a handful of ingredients, you are ready to enjoy this delicious Paleo breakfast bowl.
-It is the perfect easy breakfast recipe for those morning when you are in a hurry to get out the door.
+With just a few minutes and a handful of ingredients, you will be ready to enjoy this delicious Paleo breakfast bowl.
+It is the perfect easy breakfast recipe for those mornings when you are in a hurry to get out the door.

-I started by adding the dates, nuts, coconut flakes and butter and apples in a food processor.
+Add the dates, nuts, coconut flakes, butter, and apples to a food processor.

 Giving the breakfast bowl some crunch

 The taste of the recipe is nice as it is, but I wanted to give the Paleo breakfast bowl some extra crunch.
-Adding a few almonds and cashews, plus come thinly sliced apples gave me more texture.
+Adding a few almonds and cashews, plus some thinly sliced apples, to give the mixture more texture.

-This is one great tasting healthy breakfast bowl.
-It is slightly sweet, slightly tart, has a bit of crunch and also a savory taste from the nut butter.
+This healthy breakfast bowl is slightly sweet, slightly tart, with a bit of crunch.
+It also has a savory taste from the nut butter.

-If you, like me, are tired of eggs part way though your Whole30 month, give this delicious apple coconut breakfast bowl a try.
-It has become one of my favorite breakfast recipes.
+If you lare tired of eggs in the morning, give this delicious apple coconut breakfast bowl a try.
+It is sure to become one of your favorite breakfast recipes.

 A note on the Whole30 plan